What happens if you owe taxes?

-(Note: The 5% per month penalty increases to 15% per month if the failure to file is due to fraud.
-For returns filed more than 60 days after the due date or extended due date, the minimum penalty is equal to the lesser of $205 or 100% of the unpaid tax (for returns required to be filed in 2019).
+Note: The 5% per month penalty increases to 15% per month if the failure to file is due to fraud.
+For returns filed more than 60 days after the due date or extended due date, the minimum penalty is equal to the lesser of $210 or 100% of the unpaid tax (for returns required to be filed in 2019).

-If you can’t afford to pay all the taxes you owe, you should know your options.
-It’s important to come up with a plan.
-Otherwise, you may be hit with significant penalties and interest accruals over time.
+Understanding your options will help you determine what to do if you owe the IRS.
+That way you can come up with a plan.
 Here are some of the most common options for people who owe and can’t pay.

 1. Set up an installment agreement with the IRS.

 Taxpayers can set up IRS payment plans, called installment agreements.
 The type of agreement you can get depends on your situation, including how much you owe and how soon you can pay the balance.
 You shouldn’t set up an installment agreement if you can pay the balance within 120 days (see #2 below).

-Fees or cost: For online payment agreements, the application fee is $149, or $31 if payments are made electronically. $43 for low-income taxpayers.
-To apply for lower application fee, submit Form 13844.
+Fees or cost: For online payment agreements, the application fee is $149, or $31 if payments are made electronically.
+The fee is $43 for low-income taxpayers.
+To apply for a low-income application fee, submit Form 13844.